 The commercial property insurance portion of a BOP can help pay for expenses to repair or replace your business property when it's damaged by fire, theft, and some weather-related events.

 Example: A thief breaks into a tax preparer's office and steals laptops and other electronic equipment.
 Commercial property insurance can help pay to replace the stolen items and repair the broken window.

-Example: A videographer misses a deadline for producing footage for a clothing store’s holiday campaign.
-Because of this, the store was unable to run its ad during the holiday season.
-The store’s owner decides to sue the videographer for the revenue the ad was projected to generate.
+Example: A web developer misses a deadline for launching a website advertising a clothing store’s holiday campaign.
+The store’s owner decides to sue the developer over the revenue the website was projected to generate.